KCL-BMEIS/OOP/week2B.md

 # Working with namespaces

-We can also bring *all* identifiers declared in a namespace into the current scope with the `using namespace` declaration:
+We can also bring *all* identifiers declared in a namespace into the current scope with the `using namespace` directive:
 ```
 using namespace debug;